deverton/deverton.github.io/_posts/2014-12-29-getting-started-with-github-pages-and-jekyll-on-osx.md

     jekyll serve

 which creates a webserver on port 4000 serving up your site.
-Once your happy, you can now commit your changes, push them to Github and see your new, Jekyll powered site :tada:
+Once you're happy, you can now commit your changes, push them to Github and see your new, Jekyll powered sites :tada: